Ladder Street

-Ladder Street at the junction with Rozario Street.
+Ladder Street, looking southwest at the junction with Rozario Street.

-Ladder Street and Man Mo Temple (left) at the intersection with Hollywood Road.
+Ladder Street and Man Mo Temple (left) at the junction with Hollywood Road.

-Lower end of Ladder Street, at the junction of Queen's Road Central and Lok Ku Road.
+Lower end of Ladder Street, at the junction of Queen's Road Central with Lok Ku Road.

-Ladder Street (樓梯街) is a street in the Central and Western District of Hong Kong, consisting entirely of steps and landings formed by granite slabs or concrete paving.
-It was so named because it extends straight up and down like a ladder.
+Ladder Street (樓梯街) is a street in the Central and Western District of Hong Kong, consisting entirely of steps and landings formed from a mix of granite slabs and concrete paving.
+It was so named because it extends up and down in a straight line like a ladder.
 The street has been listed as a Grade I historic building.

+The name has since been applied to describe other streets of this type in Hong Kong.

 History

 Ladder Street was built between 1841 and 1850.
 The name 'Ladder Street' first appeared on a plan of Victoria dated 1856.

 Location

-Ladder Street starts north at the junction of Queen's Road Central and Lok Ku Road (樂古道).
-It extends up and south to Caine Road.
-It intersects with Hollywood Road and Bridges Street and has junctions with Upper Lascar Row, Circular Pathway (弓弦巷), Square Street (四方街) and Rozario Street (老沙路街).
+Ladder Street starts north at the junction of Queen's Road Central with Lok Ku Road (樂古道).
+It intersects with Hollywood Road and Bridges Street, and has junctions with Upper Lascar Row, Circular Pathway (弓弦巷), Square Street (四方街) and Rozario Street (老沙路街) before reaching its southern terminus at Caine Road.